Introduction

 We may share limited personal information with trusted service providers to support our operations.
 These include:

-- Twilio – for research study communication
+- Twilio – for research study email and SMS communication

 All processors operate under strict contracts and Data Processing Agreements (DPAs) and must maintain ISO 27001-level security or equivalent.